Fiscal Sponsee - Signed, Baba

 Signed, Baba

 Signed, Baba is a narrative feature film exploring the outward reality and the inward reality of our circumstances which can be denied or twisted by our struggling mind.
 The story involves the main characters (a son and a father) of a minority group which is rarely depicted in depth on screen.
 Other characters include a compassionate filmmaker who records older people’s memories on video, a down-to-earth activist who advocates public and private truths.
-You will meet them with only their nouns in the following sketches of the film script.
+You will meet them with only their nouns in the sketches of the film script.

 She’s editing a movie memoir, but an email request makes her ponder: how to work with a non-verbal (deaf and mute) client for interviews since she doesn’t know sign language?
 The requester also suggests her to do subtitling.